platformsh/platformsh-docs/docs/src/dedicated-gen-3/options.md

 ---
-title: Multiple availability zones
+title: Optional features
 weight: 4
-description: You can add multiple availability zones as an option on your {{% names/dedicated-gen-3 %}} project.
+description: Optional features are available on your {{% names/dedicated-gen-3 %}} project.
 ---

+{{% description %}}

+## Multiple availability zones

 The default configuration for Dedicated clusters is to launch them into a single availability zone (AZ) for the following reasons: